 The significance of the farm bill goes far beyond the legality of hemp and its sale amongst the general public.
 In 2002 we were experiencing an economic meltdown in the farming sector.
 We are on the brink of the same catastrophe.
-The tariffs on China directly impacted the soy bean farming industry, causing profits to drop to drastically.
-Fortunately this new agreement reauthorizes programs known as ARC.
+The tariffs on China directly impacted the soybean farming industry, causing profits to drop too drastically.
+Fortunately, this new agreement reauthorizes programs known as ARC.
 (Agriculture Risk Coverage) and PLC. options (Price Loss Coverage) through the year 2023.
-This funding targets improved safety nets for dairy products, the continuation of standing disaster relief programs, and a lot of things that have been over looked in the farming policy sector for years.
+This funding targets improved safety nets for dairy products, the continuation of standing disaster relief programs, and a lot of things that have been overlooked in the farming policy sector for years.

 The Hemp Summery